 One thing that event planners often don’t realize is the versatility of their local production companies.
 Like most event vendors, event production companies work with thousands of different clients from a wide variety of industries.
 Unlike many other industry companies, production companies provide completely different sets of services to different types of clients

 A corporate client might have a fancy gala with uplighting and pin spotting, not unlike a wedding or special event.
 Or, they might need a video live stream displayed on a video wall the size of a house, and syndicated to live stream outlets such as Twich, Livestream, or Facebook live.
 Because of this, production companies provide services you might not expect.
 These might include custom set fabrication, content generation, or graphic design services related to your event.

+Looking for an AV Company?
 We are The Lighting & Sound Company, a national design, production, and AV company based in Richmond, Virginia.
 We provide lighting, AV, logistical support, and design concepts for upscale events and serve a broad range of industries.
 Our experienced crew helps major brands and groups of all sizes conceptualize, design, and execute unique visions and successful events.

 Like any AV company, we offer more than just lighting, video, and audio services.
 Our services also include a large range of decor lighting, fabrication and soft goods options.
 Because of this, we’re able to provide a “one-stop-shop” for most events.

-Live Event Audio
+Live Event Audio with your AV Company

 Our modern audio inventory has all the elements needed for large-scale events.
 Most importantly, our live event audio crew has experience working in corporate events and meetings, concerts, broadcast, large-scale sporting & worship events and more.